Alfred Docs

 Before installing, make sure the machine and trust boundary match the beta.

-• macOS on Apple Silicon.
+• macOS on Apple Silicon or Linux x86_64.

 • A local workspace where Alfred can store settings, source files, and graph data.